 Idit Elia Nathan— Draw Me a Home

-Draw Me a Home is generously funded by Arts Council England.
-It is organised by DepartureLounge and is delivered in partnership with The Culture Trust, Luton and with the collaboration of curator Natalie Pace.
+Draw Me a Home is generously funded by Art Council England.
+It is organised by Departure Lounge, in partnership with The Culture Trust, Luton and with the collaboration of curator Natalie Pace.
 With special thanks to the support provided by Revoluton Arts, Luton.